 Lucy's Classes: Hatha Yoga

 Lucy's classes start with a 15 minute "centering", often incorporating a breathing technique ('pranayama') and gentle upper-body warm-up.
 Then follows 60 minutes of a wide range of postures ('asana'): some flowing, others more static, but all designed to create a balanced physical routine to enhance strength, suppleness and physical alignment.
-Lucy's particular fascination is with anatomy and physiology, so there is always plenty of that woven in with explanations of ancient yogic theory as well.
+Lucy's particular fascination is with anatomy & physiology, and increasingly somatics; how our minds affect our bodies and vice versa, so there is always plenty of that woven in, with explanations of ancient yogic theory as well.
 She always finishes with a 15 minute period of relaxation, involving a variety of meditation techniques.

 Neeta's Classes: Flow & Gentle Flow Yoga

 Neeta’s passion for yoga to be playful and accessible are the basis of her teaching style.
 Her sessions begin with gentle, meditative attention on the breath to increase awareness and concentration.
 This provides the foundation to move into a series of warm-up poses that prepare the joints and muscles for more activity.
 An hour-long sequence of flowing postures then follows, including various standing and floor-based positions, with plenty of options to vary intensity level.
 A focus on breathing is maintained throughout to help release tension.
 Each class finishes with a guided relaxation allowing the body and mind to rest more deeply and absorb the benefits of the yoga practice.
 Her Wednesday morning Gentle Flow Yoga class is most suitable for beginners and those desiring an easier, slower class, for example, post-illness or injury.

 Karen's Classes: Yin Yoga